 Intensive Fundamentals Courses:

 These courses help IENs to develop the foundational skills for success in subsequent Canadian baccalaureate-level nursing education.
-Every student applying for this stream is required to take all three of these courses.
+Every student applying for this stream is required to take both of these courses.

 - Academic and professional writing

 Academic and Professional Writing is designed to support internationally-educated nurses to develop writing skills required to be successful in university level courses and for professional practice as a Registered Nurse (RN) in the Canadian setting.
 The course will teach students library search skills, how to construct and write scholarly papers, fundamentals of patient charting, electronic records, and client education materials.
 The course creates a link between scholarly writing and writing in the practice setting (i.e., readability, clarity of expression, and terminology).